bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 The reason why we want to put a distribution on the output is that we want to say that our output is *like* our observed data -- not exactly equal.
-Remember, we're using a probabilistic interpretation here, so we need to write a likelihood function and then maximize it usually by taking its derivative.
+Remember, we're using a probabilistic interpretation here, so we need to write a likelihood function and then maximize it usually by taking its gradient.
 If we didn't have an output distribution, we would implicitly be saying that :math:`g(z)` was exactly equal i.e. a Dirac delta function, which would result in a discontinuity.
-The is important because we will eventually want to use gradient descent to learn :math:`g(z)` and this implicitly requires a smooth function.
+This is important because we will eventually want to use stochastic gradient descent to learn :math:`g(z)` and this implicitly requires a smooth function.
 We'll see how this probabilistic interpretation plays into the loss/objective function below.

 .. admonition:: Inverse Transform Sampling